doctordns/Wiley20/README.md

 ## Issues

 Please file issues on any problems found with the scripts here.
+I can fix what I know is not working for you.